Haimantika/dashboard-llm-with-snowflake/README.md

 ## Project Overview

-This project develops a dashboard that fetches historical real estate price data from Snowflake, predicts future property prices using a linear regression model, and visualizes these predictions in a Streamlit web application.
-The system is engineered to pull historical data from Snowflake, train a prediction model, and provide an interactive interface for users to query future real estate prices.
+This project develops a dashboard that fetches historical real estate price data from Snowflake, and visualizes these predictions in a Streamlit web application.
+The system is engineered to pull historical data from Snowflake, and provide an chat assistant for users to query future real estate prices using NLP.

 ## Architecture